MunawarRaza/kubernetes/kubernetes-docs/02-architecture/overview.md

 #### kube-proxy (optional)

 kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.

+Service: Service can't join the pod network.
+This is virtual component that is listed in kubernetes memory.
+It is nothing like pod.

+Kube proxy looks for new services.
+When new service is created, kube proxy creates the appropriate rules on each node to forward traffic to those services to backend pods.
+It does with iptables rules.
+It creates the IPtables where rule is defined like forward traffic to service IP and from there to pod ip

 #### Container Runtime
 A fundamental component that empowers Kubernetes to run containers effectively.
 It is responsible for managing the execution and lifecycle of containers within the Kubernetes environment.